 In recent years barefoot weight training has increased in popularity.
 Barefoot advocators suggest that ditching the sneakers will help with balance and stability.
 With the feet in greater contact with the floor, the thought is that the body can sense the position and movement of the foot to a greater degree.
 Much like wearing a pair of thick gloves, wearing shoes all the time is also believed to diminish the sensation and awareness of your feet.
 By going barefoot the goal is to then regain the conscious control of foot stability.

-When squatting barefoot, most people will actually lean further forward with their chest in order to stay balanced (7).
-From a technique perspective, barefoot training may not be ideal for athletes who need to maintain a more upright trunk during their squat.
+One thing to consider when deciding whether to squat barefoot is whether you have the prerequisite amount of mobility to maintain balance.
+Because you will not have any assistance for ankle mobility from a heeled shoe, most people will have to lean further forward with their chest in order to stay balanced (7).
+From a technique perspective, barefoot training may not be ideal for some athletes who need to maintain a very upright trunk during their squat.
 This would include anyone performing the high-bar back squat, front squat or overhead squat.

 Until next time,

 - Kilgore L & Rippetoe M. Weightlifting shoes 101.
 Available at: http://www.exrx.net/WeightTraining/Weightlifting/Weightlifting-Shoes.html.
 Accessed April 20, 2016.